KommuSoft/jahmm/README.md

 Files
 -----

-- pom.xml: the 'maven' project file.
+- `pom.xml`: the 'maven' project file.
-- build.xml: the 'ant' build file.
+- `build.xml`: the 'ant' build file.
 - `src/`:       all the .java files.
   `src/.../distributions`: Pseudo random distributions.
   `src/.../jahmm`: The jahmm library itself.
 This directory holds one